Laraibkhalid111/Laraibkhalid111/README.md

 - 👋 Hi, I’m @Laraibkhalid111
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java/Javascript/Web dev
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Javascript Projects
-- 📫 How to reach me laraibkhalid1010@gmail.com
+- 📫 reach me at laraibkhalid1010@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am dumb

 <!---
 Laraibkhalid111/Laraibkhalid111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.